timbledum/asteroids/README.md

 ## Changelog ##

 * 12 April 2020: corrected resource file for compatability with newer versions of pyxel, correct colour choices to better match the new palette in pyxel 1.3.0 onwards.
+* 15 August 2023: updated init to match new pyxel versoin.

+By Marcus Croucher - 2023 :)